Title 23: Motor Vehicles

 (43) "Truck crane" shall mean a motor truck equipped with a permanently mounted hoisting apparatus, winch, or derrick, designed for the moving of objects, with no provision for carrying a load on the body of such truck crane except equipment used for the operation of a hoisting apparatus, winch, or derrick.

 (47) "Cooperative use transportation" is defined as the collective nonprofit use by two or more people of privately-owned vehicles when the providing of transportation is not the primary business of the owner and/or driver of the vehicle, but is incidental to their livelihood.
-Cooperative use shall include, but not be limited to, shared driving, and shared expense; employer-owned or leased vehicles, including buses, which are operated for employee commuting purposes, commuter services organized and arranged by employee cooperatives, labor unions, credit unions, and neighborhood groups which are operated for the convenience of their members.
+Cooperative use shall include shared driving, and shared expense; employer-owned or leased vehicles, including buses, which are operated for employee commuting purposes, commuter services organized and arranged by employee cooperatives, labor unions, credit unions, and neighborhood groups which are operated for the convenience of their members.

 (51) "Single-axle tow dolly" is a vehicle towed by a self-propelled motor vehicle and designed and used exclusively to transport another self-propelled motor vehicle which shall not be required to be registered and upon which the front or rear wheels of the towed self-propelled motor vehicle are mounted, while the other wheels of the towed self-propelled motor vehicle remain in contact with the ground.
 These vehicles shall not be subject to registration or titling nor shall they be treated as a separate vehicle when used in combination with another vehicle.
 They shall be subject to equipment safety requirements.